Human Design Gate 60: Colon Health, Sugar Metabolism, and Nutrition

 The “box” no longer serves you.

-But when the colon receives what it actually needs, which is fiber diversity, hydration, and a minimal added sugar, the riverbanks return.
-The microbiome ferments fiber into short-chain fatty acids like butyrate, motility regains its rhythm, and the colon resumes its quiet work of transformation.
+But when the colon receives what it actually needs, which is fiber diversity, hydration, and minimal added sugar, the riverbanks return.
+The microbiome ferments fiber into healthy short-chain fatty acids like butyrate, motility regains its rhythm, and the colon resumes its work of transformation.

 In this way, the colon embodies Gate 60’s lesson perfectly: pressure and limitation are not the problem.
 They are the conditions that allow transformation to occur, provided the structure is nourished enough to channel the flow.